Wneh/wc-api-golang/README.md

 A Golang wrapper for the WooCommerce REST API.
 Easily interact with the WooCommerce REST API using this library.
 This is a fork of `mikespook/wc-api-golang` and `darh/wc-api-golang`.

+### Main differences:
-Main difference: get/post/put/delete accepts context and package uses `http.DefaultClient` and `http.DefaultTransport`.
+- get/post/put/delete accepts context and package uses `http.DefaultClient` and `http.DefaultTransport`.
-Makes http.Client exchangeable so f.ex. it can be use with Google App Engine Standard (-> urlfetch.Client)
+- http.Client exchangeable so f.ex. it can be use with Google App Engine Standard (-> urlfetch.Client)
+- Fixed false URL encoding for spaces (f.ex. sku='DEMO Artikel') and Umlauts (f.ex. sku='Überzug')

 This lib is **not** backward compatible with mikespook/wc-api-golang`!